 70. Feedly

-It is important for you to know your niches inside and out.
-You need to stay abreast with what journalists are covering and be familiar with what is going on in your industry and competitors.
-Feedly helps you do just that, by offering you a curated list of news articles from your industry.
+You need to know your niches inside and out.
+Stay updated on what journalists cover and be familiar with what is new in your industry and with competitors.
+Feedly helps you do that by offering you a curated list of news articles from your industry.

 Pricing: Free